imjoseangel/sandbox/kubernetes/netdebug/README.md

 ![DNS response](./files/DNS-example.com-IP.png)

-### The 3 Way Handshaking (SYN-ACK)
+### The 3-Way Handshaking (SYN-ACK)

-Reflected in the next three lines (in *green*).
+Found in the following three lines (in *green*).

-Before a client and a server can exchange data (payload), the client and server must establish a TCP connection.
-This is done via the TCP 3-way handshake.
+Before a client and a server can exchange data (payload), they must establish a TCP connection via the TCP 3-way handshake.

 **SYN** - The client sends a SYN (Synchronize) packet to the server.
 **SYN ACK**- The server sends a SYN-ACK (Synchronize Acknowledge) packet to the client.